Aone van Engelenhoven

 Aone van Engelenhoven (born 1962) is a Dutch linguist and anthropologist who teaches at Leiden University.
 He conducts research in the field of linguistics and anthropology, with a focus on smaller languages from Indonesia.
-He has carried out extensive research about languages and traditions of Maluku and East Timor.
+He has carried out extensive research on the languages and traditions of Maluku and East Timor.

+Education and career

-He was educated at the University of Leiden, where he graduated with a master's degree in comparative linguistics in 1987.
+Van Engelenhoven was educated at the Leiden University, where he graduated with a master's degree in comparative linguistics in 1987.
 He wrote a PhD dissertation on the description of the Leti language in 1995.
-He started as a lecturer of Austronesian languages in 1993 at Leiden University.
+He started as a lecturer of Austronesian languages in 1993 at his alma mater.

-Van Engelenhoven was born to an Indonesian mother from the Leti Islands.
-He was admitted to a local clan in 1989, giving him a special insight into the culture and allowing him to learn the clan's songs and stories.

-In 2007, he accidentally discovered a virtually extinct language called Rusenu while studying another endangered language from East Timor called Makuva.
+In 2007, van Engelenhoven accidentally discovered a virtually extinct language called Rusenu while studying another endangered language from East Timor called Makuva.